DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/OIDC-auth.md

 where the path is the redirectPath of the authentication service that will be deployed later.
 Other environment variables are not recommended to be modified.
 If you wish to experiment, you can refer to the config.docker.yaml file for modifications and rebuild the image.
 After successful deployment, you can start deploying the authentication service.
 Deploy it in a Kubernetes cluster according to the contents of the auth-oidc-all-in-one.yaml file.
 Some parts of the content in the configMap need to be configured according to your own environment.
-Here are the meanings of each configuration item:
+Here are the meanings of each configmap:

 | Parameter Name | Parameter Type | Parameter Meaning | Parameter Example | Note |
 | ------ | -------- | ------- | ------- | --- |